How to Cancel a Life Insurance Policy

 blueCheck icon

 Cancel a life insurance policy during the free look period to get a refund.
-This period lasts for a short time after you apply for life insurance, during which you are guaranteed a full refund if you change your mind.
+This period lasts for a short time after you apply for life insurance, during which you’re guaranteed a full refund if you change your mind.

 blueCheck icon

-You can cancel your life insurance at any time with restrictions.
+You can cancel your life insurance at any time, though restrictions may apply.
 Canceling life insurance may involve surrender fees or only a partial return of your money.

 blueCheck icon